Speccery/StrangeCart-Doc/README.md

 ## News

+# 2025-01-01
+Happy new year!
+I uploaded a new firmware version, dated 2024-12-31.
+This has a lot of new features but needs to be considered as alpha version code.
+Still the best version of the firmware in my opinion.
+The major updates are Extended Basic compatibility (not complete yet but starting to be useful).

 # 2023-04-09
 After a very long last a new firmware release.
 My intention is to keep on improving the firmware, now that I again continued to work on the code.